 This transformer is similar to the primary transformer where the primary and secondary windings are wound on the magnetic core.
 This transformer operates at a voltage of 130KV or more.

 The primary winding is connected to the phase while the secondary winding is connected to the ground.
-It is used in metering, relays, and high voltage circuits.
+It is used in metering, relays, and high-voltage circuits.

 Capacitive Potential Transformers:

-This type of transformer is also known as capacitive potential dividers or coupling type or bushing type capacitive potential transformers.
+This type of transformer is also known as capacitive potential dividers or coupling type or bushing type capacitive potential transformer.
 The series of capacitors are connected to the primary winding or secondary windings.
 The output voltage is measured in the secondary winding.
 It is used for power line carrier communication purposes and is more expensive.

 Errors in Potential Transformers: